 Data Science in the Library: Tools and Strategies for Supporting Data-Driven Research and Instruction

-This title will be available Fall 2021.
+This title will be available Spring 2022.
 You may place an order and the item will be shipped when it becomes available.
 Customers outside of North America (USA and Canada) should contact Facet Publishing for purchasing information.

 - About the Author